\"Writing.Com

 "Twenty after four." he thought to himself.

 Landing on their respective engines with practiced ease, Tom and Wil each made for the doors to the engine rooms.
 Tom, the more experienced of the two, kicked open the door to the first engine and was surprised by the roar of a shotgun blast.
-The shot hit him full in the chest, the force of the double-aught buckshot knocked the wind out of him, sending the outlaw sprawling backwards.
-His body slammed against the tender car, jarring his bones and he slid down between the cars.
-With vision blurring, Tom noticed with horror the tracks rushing beneath him.
-Then everything went dark.
-Tom was dead.
+The shot hit him full in the chest.
+The blow from the double-aught buckshot knocked the wind out of him and sent the outlaw sprawling backward.
+His body slammed against the tender car, jarring his bones.
+Sliding between the cars, Tom horrifiedly noticed the tracks rushing beneath him before his vision blurred.

-Wil saw the door to the engine was ajar.
-He smiled, thinking this would be easy.
-Inside sat an old man.
-His hands trembled as he held them over his head.
-He didn't say a word.
+Wil saw the engine door ajar and glanced inside.
+There sat an old man.
+His hands trembled as he held them over his head, but the old man said nothing.

 "This'll be easy," he thought, with a smug grin on his face.
 "A piece of cake."